 The Involuntary Treatment Act Unit (ITA) handles involuntary mental health treatment commitment cases.
-Persons with mental illness who present a risk to themselves or others may be detained involuntarily and placed into one of four local in-patient mental health treatment facilities (Harborview Medical Center, Fairfax Hospital, the Gero-psychiatric Unit of Northwest Hospital, and Navos In-patient Services).
+Persons with mental illness who present a risk to themselves or others may be detained involuntarily and placed into a local in-patient mental health evaluation and treatment facility (Harborview Medical Center, Fairfax Hospital, Cascade Behavioral Health, Swedish Ballard Hospital, MultiCare Health System, in Auburn, the Geropsychiatric Center of Northwest Hospital or Navos Mental Health Solutions In-patient Services).
 The set of laws which allows this is called the Involuntary Treatment Act.
 The initial detention is for up to 72 hours.
 If the treating facility believes further in-patient treatment is necessary, the facility petitions the court for more time for involuntary treatment.
 The patient can contest the need for the detention and treatment, and is entitled to a full hearing governed by the rules of evidence.
 By statute, the Prosecuting Attorney's Office is charged with representing the treatment facility seeking longer involuntary treatment.
 These proceedings are considered to be civil, rather than criminal, proceedings.

 The courtroom for ITA proceedings is located on the second floor of the Ninth and Jefferson Building, across the street from Harborview Medical Center.
 ITA Court should not be confused with criminal mental health courts, which are run by either the King County District Court or Seattle Municipal Court and are part of the criminal justice system.

-The office of the Juvenile Section is located at the King County Department of Youth Services Complex in Seattle.
+The office of the Juvenile Section is located at the King County Department of Youth Services Complex in Seattle's First Hill neighborhood.
 Deputy Prosecuting attorneys handle a high volume of cases including violent crimes and sexual assaults.
-To contact the Juvenile Unit call: 206-477-3044.

 The Sexually Violent Predator Unit prosecutes civil commitments under RCW 71.09.
 In addition to handling initial commitment trials, the unit handles all appeals, annual reviews and conditional release trials associated with the commitment.
 The unit has developed a national reputation in the civil commitment of sexually violent predators and has been in the forefront of defending such commitment laws against constitutional challenge.